codetriplett/stew/README.md

 element // preprocessed element (non-array objects only)
 ```

-Functions return their own portion of the larger layout, and have access to values that can persist between renders (see useMemo section further down).
+Functions return their own portion of the layout, and have access to values that can persist between renders (see memoization section further down).
 Preprocessed elements are essentially DOM elements that have already been created.
 They allow you to include content that is controlled by other libraries, like React, if you wish.

 ### Attributes
-The names of attributes you set follow their property names in JS, not what would normally be set in HTML, and need to honor the data types JavaScript expects for those properties.
+The names of attributes you set follow their property names in JavaScript, not what would normally be set in HTML, and need to honor the data types JavaScript expects for those properties.
 For example, setting tabIndex as a number instead of a string will lead to unexpected results, but boolean attributes, like 'selected', should not be cast to strings.
 However, names that contain dashes will be processed as HTML attributes instead of properties.

 ### Keys
 DOM nodes are only created if there was no previous instance to update, or if the previous one is incompatible with the type that needed.
 If you are changing the order of the child nodes, but want to maintain their references, include a key.
 Keys are set after the tag name, separated by a colon.